dhosterman/Hexy/README.md

 hexy
 ====

-Modifications to Hexy the Hexapod (http://arcbotics.com/products/hexy/) control files
+Modifications to Hexy the Hexapod (http://arcbotics.com/products/hexy/) control files including text interface, memory, rudimentary personality, and rudimentary AI.

 ##What is it?